Dan-J-D/wgmesh/README.md

 | /exit           | Gracefully shuts down the node              |

 ## 📁 Data & Configs
-All persistent state (keys, WireGuard configs, DHT store) are stored under the specified --data-path.
+All persistent state (keys, WireGuard configs, DHT store) are stored under the specified `--data-path`.
 On startup, the tool will reuse previous identities and settings if present.

 ## 🔐 Security
-- Uses WireGuard’s modern encryption for tunnel traffic.
+- Uses **WireGuard’s modern encryption** for tunnel traffic.
-- Peer communication secured via libp2p’s TLS and optional shared secrets.
+- Peer communication secured via **libp2p’s TLS and optional shared secrets.**
 - Can run on public internet or in private networks.
+- Optionally supports a shared secret (`--pre-shared-key`) to restrict network access.

 ## 🧪 Example Use Case: Private VPN Mesh
-Run this on multiple VPS instances, assign each a unique --wireguard-ip, and they will:
+Run this on multiple VPS instances, assign each a unique `--wireguard-ip`, and they will:
 - Discover each other
 - Exchange encrypted configs
 - Form a decentralized VPN mesh with no central coordinator